urcsc170/2020-fall-csc170/lab01-account-setup/student-ta.md

 Everyone in CSC 170 is assigned a TA who will be your primary point-of-contact for the semester in addition to the professor.

-You can find your TA by using the Search tools in Slack.
+You can contact your TA by using the Search tools in Slack.

 *Remember: when looking for technical help in Slack, do not DM your TA.
 Use the #help channel.
 Contact your TA (or the professor) when you have questions about grades or other private matters.*